 Someone from your high school usually writes recommendation letters.
-Letter writers can be your principal, a favorite teacher, or your guidance counselor.
-The letter will provide relevant information and go into their own authentic opinion of why you would be a good student for the university you are applying for.
+Letter writers can be your principal, a favorite teacher, or guidance counselor.
+The letter will provide relevant information and give their own authentic opinion of why you would be a good student for the university you are applying for.
 This letter of recommendation can help push you over the edge from candidate to acceptance.

 Requesting a Recommendation Letter for College